hbread00/COMP4320/project2/readme.txt

 Introduction:
-A simple program reliableealize reliable network transmission based on RDT3.0 protocol
+A simple program to achieve reliable network transmission based on RDT3.0 protocol

 How to compile:
 g++ server.cpp -o server